 Rapid Access Clinics (RAC)

-Calgary’s Prostate Cancer Centre hosts a variety of sessions providing “rapid access” to a Urologist when there is a concern about prostate cancer.
+Calgary Prostate Cancer Centre hosts a variety of sessions providing rapid access to a specialist for all stages of prostate cancer from pre-diagnosis to post-treatment.

 Rapid Access Clinics

 Express clinics to shorten wait times from a family doctor referral to a consultation with a urologist.

 Bi-monthly information sessions are held over Zoom on Tuesday evenings from 5:00-7:00pm) are offered to men diagnosed with prostate cancer.
 These free sessions are available to you and your partner by registration with your Urologist only.